AidenWebsploit/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group -> Change the group of a certain file 100-chnage_owner_and_group -> Change the owner and group in a single command 101-symbolic_link_permissions -> Change the Permissions of symbolic links
+13-change_group -> Change the group of a certain file 100-chnage_owner_and_group -> Change the owner and group in a single command 101-symbolic_link_permissions -> Change the Permissions of symbolic links 102-if_only -> Chnage the owner of the file conditionally